xamarin/WebSharp/GettingStarted/example-vsc.md

 app.commandLine.appendSwitch('register-pepper-plugins', native-client-implementation + ';application/electron-dotnet');
 ```

-On thing to notice in the above command line switch is `;application/electron-dotnet` that is appended to the native-client-implementation, which specifies the MIME type of the embedded content.
+One thing to notice in the above command line switch is `;application/electron-dotnet` that is appended to the native-client-implementation, which specifies the MIME type of the embedded content.
 This is what tells the interface which Native Client implementation to load when an HTML `<embed></embed>` element is specified.

 The next piece of the puzzle to allow Native Client implementations to run is to tell the `BrowserWindow` that plugin api's need to be made available.